PrathibaVP/NLP-Natural-Language-Processing-/README.md

            3) Fit (learning process)
            4) Predict

-      4) Evaluation matric (Check whether the model is correct or not)
+      4) Evaluation metric (Check whether the model is correct or not)

            1) Regression - The evaluation metric for regression is R^2 which lies between minus infinity to +1.
               A higher the R^2 is a better model